redolfosei/alx-higher_level_programming/0x10-python-network_0/README.md

-this is the read me file
+this is the read me file for python network_0

 # Python - Network #0